Loftleiðir Flight 001: Accident

 When the approach controller subsequently acquired a visual on Flight 001, the aircraft was descending dangerously towards the ground.
-The controller warned the flight: "Lima, Lima 001, you are undershooting."
-However, the crew was then speaking with the radar controller on another frequency, and so did not receive the advisory.
+The controller warned the flight, "Lima, Lima 001, you are undershooting."
+However, the crew was then speaking with the radar controller on another frequency, and so they did not receive the advisory.
 The approach controller then lost sight of the DC-8, after which he saw an explosion.
 At 23:28:03, the DC-8 crashed into a rubber and coconut plantation and exploded.
-The left wing tip struck the coconut trees first breaking it apart, the aircraft then banked 40 degrees to port and impacted the ground virtually disintegrating the forward fuselage, the remaining fuselage cart-wheeled out of control and split up into 6 pieces coming to a stop 478 ft past the initial point of impact.
+The left wing tip struck the coconut trees first, breaking them apart.
+The aircraft then banked 40 degrees to port and impacted the ground, virtually disintegrating the forward fuselage.
+The remaining fuselage was cartwheeled out of control and split up into six pieces, coming to a stop 478 ft past the initial point of impact.
 The crash site was located 1.1589 nmi from runway 22 and 103.15 ft off the right side of the runway's extended center line.
-As the first witness to the crash, the approach controller immediately informed his colleagues of the incident.
+As the first witness to the crash, the approach controller immediately informed his colleagues of the accident.

-Within half an hour, 5 fire trucks arrived at the crash site.
+Within half an hour, five fire trucks arrived at the crash site.
 The rescue operation was hampered by the presence of many coconut palm trees, which prevented access to many large pieces of equipment.
 One of the rescue team members was the acting head of Sri Lanka's civil aviation authority.
-While assisting in the rescue, he managed to document the instrument readings and took photographs necessary for the investigation.
+While assisting in the rescue, he managed to document the instrument readings and take photographs necessary for the investigation.

-A total of 183 people were killed in the crash: 8 crew members and 175 passengers.
-Survivors totaled 79: 32 people (4 crew members and 28 passengers) received non-fatal injuries, while 47 people (1 crew member and 46 passengers) were uninjured.
+A total of 183 people were killed in the crash: eight crew members and 175 passengers.
+Survivors totaled 79: 32 people (four crew members and 28 passengers) received non-fatal injuries, while 47 people (one crew member and 46 passengers) were uninjured.